DecisionsDev/odm-docker-kubernetes/azure/README.md

 ## Preparing your environment for ODM installation

-### Create a pull secret to pull images from the IBM Entitled Registry that contains ODM Docker images
+### Create a pull secret to pull images from the IBM Entitled Registry that contains the ODM Docker images
 1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

 2. In the **Container software library** tile, verify your entitlement on the **View library** page, and then go to **Get entitlement key** to retrieve the key.